 Exploring how perceptual mapping can be utilised in market segmentation

-In market segmentation, the process begins with the identification of crucial attributes that delineate various customer groups.
+In market segmentation, the process begins with identifying crucial attributes that delineate various customer groups.
 These attributes encompass demographic factors like age, income, and location alongside psychographic variables such as lifestyle, values, and preferences.
 Once these pivotal attributes are determined, the next step involves gauging their proximity within the segmentation framework.
 For instance, in the automotive sector, attributes like price and luxury might tightly intertwine for specific customer segments, while fuel efficiency and environmental friendliness may correlate closely with others.
-Moreover, it is imperative to account for the brands associated with each segment, understanding how customers perceive them.
-In the smartphone market, specific segments may favour premium brands recognised for innovation, while others lean towards more budget-friendly options.
-Perceptual mapping facilitates market segmentation by visually depicting customer perceptions of brands or products based on identified attributes.
-By plotting brands on a map relative to these attributes, marketers discern distinct segments and their distinct preferences.

 Additionally, perceptual mapping serves to unveil gaps or opportunities in segmentation efforts.
 Analysing brand positioning on the map reveals areas of underserved demand or where existing products fail to meet specific segment needs.
 This insight informs product development, marketing strategies, and brand positioning, ensuring alignment with customer preferences and capturing untapped market segments.